melxincognito/bp-design-next/README.md

 </ul>

 Run the app locally by running <b> npm run dev </b> in the terminal and opening the browser to <b> localhost:3000 </b>

+<ins><i> App wont load data correctly if you don't have the database running at the same time.
+Scroll down and read Server Side documentation for instructions on how to run it locally. </i></ins>

 ## Cards Components